 Working with the wider community

 The distressing living conditions in the area around our Children’s Village make our work particularly important.
-The lack of affordable medical facilities led to the creation of our permanent and mobile health centres which serve the wider community.
-Our primary school was opened in 1997 to meet the educational needs of the children in the area, as well as those of the children in our care, and offers quality education to over 400 pupils.
+Our primary school was opened in 1997 to meet the educational needs of the children in the area, as well as those of the children in our care, and offers quality education to over 500 pupils.
 Likewise, our nursery looks after the youngest children in our care and is open to children from neighbouring areas.
 This allows parents and other relatives to work or undertake training, while their children are safe in our care.

 We work closely with local agencies to set up common goals and strategies to address key issues.
 We support children at risk of losing the support of their families to help stabilise the unit and, where appropriate, we provide supplies such as food or fuel.
 Where the needs are more complex we can provide micro funding to start a business, or by helping a community to develop processes and relationships which will enable a group of families to help each other.